 Cannon’s strongest opponent in the Democratic primary is expected to be James Mitchell, who has raised $34,456 to date and has less than $10,000 cash in hand.
 (By comparison, Cannon has nearly $110,000 in the bank.)
 I’m still fascinated by Mitchell’s decision to run for mayor.
 Mitchell’s at a natural disadvantage to Cannon, who serves on council at large, and has a lot less money on top of that.
 So why exactly does Mitchell think he can win?
 Is he counting on voters thinking highly of him based upon the job he did leading the negotiations with the Panthers on a new stadium deal?

 In the city council at large race, incumbent Beth Pickering is only seventh so far in contributions ($3,123), behind even Republicans Ken Harris ($10,116) and Mark Frietch ($4,410).
-That’s just hard to do.Read full article » Comments Off
+That’s just hard to do.Read full article » Comments Off on Dollars and the race for city office

 Just came across a must read piece by Patrick Hruby of sportsonearth.com on the economics of sports and television.
 (The two are actually pretty much one and the same.)
 Yes, sports is the reason your cable or satellite bill keeps going up.
 The only question is when somebody develops a business model that disrupts the status quo: